Property taxes and the WOZ value of your home

 A higher WOZ value in itself does not affect the amount of your OZB.
 We explain how this is possible.
 Municipalities use the OZB to finance part of their tasks.
 These costs increase annually, but of course they do not suddenly become much higher because houses have become more expensive.
 That is why the city council determines each year how much OZB revenue the municipality needs to carry out its tasks.
 Based on that amount, the OZB rate is set.
 And that means that with rising WOZ values, the OZB rate is increased less or can even be reduced.
 Should the WOZ values decrease at any time, the OZB rate can go up again.

-What does that mean for 2025?
+What does that mean for 2026?

-For 2025, the total WOZ value of homes in our municipality increased by about 4.6%.
-The City Council decided to increase the total 2025 OZB revenue by 2.2%.
-The OZB rate has therefore decreased (thanks to the higher WOZ value).
-For an average home (€ 346,200) this amounts to an OZB of € 329.
-And that is € 7,- more than last year.
+By 2026, the total WOZ value of homes in our municipality will have risen by approximately 10.9%.
+The municipal council has decided to increase the total OZB revenue for 2026 by 2.1%.
+The property tax rate has therefore decreased (thanks to the higher WOZ value).
+For an average home (€383,735), this amounts to a property tax of €335, which is €6 more than last year.